SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Bleeding Disorders I-IV Overview, 1 and 2dary hemostasis_Squires.md

 		- **RECALL *- immune complex ACTIVATES platelets*** = causing more aggregation!!! thrombosis!
 	- other than that there's a ton of meds that will bring down platelet count, most common quinine
 	- testing for HIT - there's platelet activation assays , looking for heparin-pf-4 antibody
-	- therapy - elmination all heparin exposure + move to wafarin or some other anticoagulant. after cessation, still ongoing risk for 30 days.
+	- therapy - elmination all heparin exposure + move to warfarin or some other anticoagulant. after cessation, still ongoing risk for 30 days.

 Qualitative defects (Inherited and Acquired)
 inherited:
 - glanzmann's thrombasthenia - aggregation function - when platelets connect with fibrin ; AR
-	- deficiency of GIIb/IIIa = **fibrinogen receptor** on the platelet membrane
+	- ==deficiency of GIIb/IIIa= **fibrinogen receptor**== on the platelet membrane
+	- symptoms consistent with a defect in primary hemostasis - **epistaxis**
-	- therefore it's a disorder of platelet aggregation,
+	- therefore it's a ==disorder of platelet aggregation,==
-	- sees neonatal period, bleeding can be SEVERE!!! everywhere.
+	- ==sees neonatal period, bleeding can be SEVERE!!! everywhere.==
 	- TREAT: normal platelet transfusion
 	- Lab testing - **BLEEDING TIME prolonged**, everything else normal.
 (PT/PTT) ; no aggregation to anything but **ristocetin**
 - storage pool deficiencies - secretion issues, platelets adhering will release factors to call other platelets- recall platelets have 4 types of granules